pheymann/artie/README.md

 You want to change a (legacy) REST service which has no tests and it is impossible to write some tests without rebuilding the whole thing?
 If so this tool may help you.
 It is a small framework to generate REST request from different data sets, run them against two instances of your service (old and new) and compare the responses.
+And it is doing that by letting the compiler doing most of the work.
+So, no boilerplate, but small and concise tests.

 The only thing you have to do is: